 Our doctors are Harvard Medical School faculty who specialize in the evaluation, diagnosis and long-term care of patients affected by a range of thyroid disorders.

-Parathyroid tumors are treated in the Center for Endocrine Tumors, one of the oldest and largest programs of its kind in the country.
+Parathyroid tumors are treated in the Elizabeth and Michael Ruane Center for Endocrine Tumors, one of the oldest and largest programs of its kind in the country.

-Specialists from the Thyroid Nodule Program in the Department of General and Gastrointestinal Surgery at Massachusetts General Hospital answer frequently asked questions about thyroid nodules and goiters.
+Specialists from the Thyroid Nodule Program answer frequently asked questions about thyroid nodules and goiters.

 A parathyroid tumor is a growth inside a parathyroid gland.
-Most parathyroid tumors are not cancer (benign).
+Most parathyroid tumors are not cancer (they're benign).
 Parathyroid cancers are very rare.
 You have 4 parathyroid glands.
 They are small, pea-sized glands in your neck or upper chest near the thyroid gland.
-They?re part of the endocrine system.
-This system controls hormones in your body.?
+They’re part of the endocrine system.
+This system controls hormones in your body.

 A risk factor is anything that may increase your chance of having a disease.
-The exact cause of someone?s cancer may not be known.
+The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Sometimes you can control risk factors, like using sunscreen to lower your risk for skin cancer.
-But risk factors for parathyroid tumors are not in your control.?
+But risk factors for parathyroid tumors aren't in your control.

 Anyone can get a parathyroid tumor.
 But you are more at risk for one if you: